mcsgeek/mcsgeek/README.md

 * **Discoverable** – detect the system's actual configuration instead of relying on unnecessary hard-coded assumptions.
 * **Safe** – validate the environment before making filesystem or boot-related changes.
 * **Composable** – useful independently, but able to work together as part of a larger workflow.

-## Current Focus

-My current focus is the continued development and testing of **BootPrep** and its companion utilities, with Debian as the primary development platform.

 If you're working with **Debian, Btrfs, Snapper, GRUB, or snapshot-based system recovery**, take a look at [BootPrep](https://github.com/mcsgeek/bootprep) and the companion projects above.